 In summary… I don’t have all the answers to my Pentamatic questions and I am constantly updating information as I receive it both here on my blog and on my Flickr page (Yashica Sailor Boy).
 My goal is to be as accurate as I can, fill in the blanks and share whatever I have with others.
 I encourage comments and would gladly receive any and all bits of info that you may want to share with me.
 Thank you for visiting my page!

-Nice Pentamatic model II page from a Yashica sales brochure from late 1960 or early 1961.
+Nice Pentamatic model II page from a Yashica sales brochure from February 1961.
 Not a bad price in Japan at that time… about $110 (USD) with case.
 When introduced in mid 1960, the original model I was listed at about $159 (USD) here in the U.S.